VisualComposer/builder/readme.txt

 Visual Composer is an all-in-one plugin that lets you make beautiful websites from header to footer.
 You can create custom page layouts in a code-free way.

 [Make unique header, footer, and sidebar templates](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=make-unique-header-footer-sidebar-templates-text-link) to use them throughout your entire WordPress site with the help of **Global Templates**.
-Additionally, there's a **Dynamic Content** feature that allows you to design templates with dynamic content placeholders (*devs will love it*).
+Additionally, a **Dynamic Content** feature allows you to design templates with dynamic content placeholders (*devs will love it*).

 **VISUAL COMPOSER INSIGHTS**